 Briné butchered the birds with Losté's aid.
 The others all tried to distract themselves, examining their weapons or scanning the surrounding woods.
 Together the two of them divided the meat as best they could into ten equal parts.
 Yané managed to somehow cook them with a blaster on the lowest setting and they all ate.
 There seemed to be no taste, which to Saché was a relief.

 "We'll take all the grenades to the waterfall," Saché declared, "and hide the ones we aren't using in the secret passage."

 Everyone picked up a single grenade except for Yané and Ardré.
 After helping to carry four of them the previous day, Saché found one to be surprisingly little trouble.

 The trip to the waterfall was, thankfully, uneventful.
 When they slid open the entrance to the secret passage, Saché surveyed its width, then said, "Lay three of them along the far side of the passage, right next to the entrance.
-When we exit, one of us will open the door from the other end first, so we make sure not the step on them."
+When we exit, one of us will open the door from the other end first, so we make sure not to step on them."